Improving Bridge estimators via $f$-GAN: Conclusion

 \section{Conclusion}

 In this paper, we give a new estimator of $RE^2(\hat r_{opt})$ based on the variational lower bound of $f$-divergence proposed by \cite{nguyen2010estimating}, discuss the connection between Bridge estimators and the problem of $f$-divergence estimation, and give a computational framework to improve the optimal Bridge estimator using an $f$-GAN \citep{nowozin2016f}.
 We show that under the i.i.d. assumption, our $f$-GAN-Bridge estimator is optimal in the sense that it asymptotically minimizes the first order approximation of $RE^2(\hat r_{opt}^{(\phi)})$ with respect to the transformed density $q_1^{(\phi)}$.
 We see that in both simulated and real world examples, our $f$-GB estimator provides accurate estimate of $r$ and outperforms existing methods significantly.
 In addition, Algorithm \ref{algo_practical} also provides accurate estimates of $RE^2(\hat r_{opt}^{(\phi)})$ and $MSE(\log \hat r_{opt}^{(\phi)})$.
-In our experience, Algorithm \ref{algo_practical} is computationally more demanding than the existing methods.
-In the numerical examples, the running time of Algorithm \ref{algo_practical} is roughly 1 to 3 times as long as the existing methods such as Warp-U and GBS.
+In our experience, Algorithm \ref{algo_practical} ($f$-GB) is computationally more demanding than the existing methods.
+In the numerical examples, the running time of Algorithm \ref{algo_practical} is roughly 1 to 3 times as long as the existing methods such as Warp-U and GBS when the sample size are the same.
 We have not attempted to formalize the difference in computational cost because of the very different nature of GPU and CPU computing.
-Despite that it is possible for a competing method to match up the performance of the $f$-GB estimator by increasing the number of samples drawn from $q_1,q_2$, it can be inefficient or impractical when sampling from $q_1,q_2$ is computationally expensive.
-In other words, the $f$-GB estimator is especially appealing when we only have a limited amount of samples from $q_1,q_2$.
-Therefore we still expect the users to choose the slower but more accurate $f$-GB estimator of $r$, given the key summary role it plays in many applications and publications.
+Although in our examples, it is possible for a competing method to match the performance of the $f$-GB estimator by increasing the number of samples drawn from $q_1,q_2$, it takes longer to run, and can be inefficient or impractical when sampling from $q_1,q_2$ is computationally expensive.
+This also means the $f$-GB estimator is especially appealing when we only have a limited amount of samples from $q_1,q_2$.
+In summary, when $q_1,q_2$ are relatively simple-structured and low dimensional, the extra computational cost required by $f$-GB may not be worthwhile.
+However, when $q_1,q_2$ are high dimensional or have complicated multi-modal structure, we recommend the users to choose the more accurate $f$-GB estimator of $r$, given the key summary role it plays in many applications and publications.